 What about the stretch marks, can they all be removed?

-The body has only one way of healing, through the formation of scar tissue.
+The body has only one way of healing: through the formation of scar tissue.
 Whenever an incision is made, a scar will form.
-As a plastic surgeon I pride myself on producing the smallest, thinnest, least visible scar possible.
-As a patient however, you must decide whether loose excess skin, stretch marks, and a prominent tummy is more desirable than an incision scar.
+As a plastic surgeon, I pride myself on producing the smallest, thinnest, least visible scar possible.
+As a patient, however, you must decide whether loose excess skin, stretch marks, and a prominent tummy are more desirable than an incision scar.

 What about other scars I have on my abdomen, from a Cesarean section or appendicitis?

 Frequently, the old scars can be removed at the time of the abdominoplasty, which is a nice added benefit!

 What if there’s no fat, but my lower tummy just sticks out?

 This is a very common problem with women who’ve had children and are thin and athletic.
 A “mini” tuck is the solution here, which is a much simpler operation, with a smaller incision and faster recovery time.

 What if there is fat, but my skin is smooth and has a good tone?